TalesOfDNA/CODISMarkers-Xprssn/Scripts/Readme.txt

-Please copy your scripts into this directory.
+All scripts go into this directory.